-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision Staff receive updates and training 1 Trauma Informed School (TIS) 5 members of staff have Level 3 regarding special educational need. practitioner undergoing training.
-Multi Agency Child Protection.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision Staff receive updates and training regarding special educational need.
+A member of staff is fully trained in Trauma Informed Schools (TIS).
+Key members of staff have Level 3 Multi Agency Child Protection.